RolfChung/credit_approval/README.md

 # credit_approval
-predict credit card approval based on machine learnin algorithms
+predict credit card approval based on machine learning algorithms

 ## Summary
 <p>
-The goal of this project to predict credit card approval based on machine learnin algorithms.
+The goal of this project to predict credit card approval based on machine learning algorithms.
-In principle the data science workflow conducted here could be incorporated into a production system supporting financial instutitions like banks or other financial service companies to make decisions in short time frames.
+In principle the data science workflow conducted here could be incorporated into a production system supporting financial institutions like banks or other financial service companies to make decisions in short time frames.
 The decision boils down to approve or reject the application for a credit card.
 </p>